Laksh-Chawla/LazyBot/README.md

 Commercial licensing (which may include royalties) is available upon request and subject to a future agreement.
 See [LICENSE](./LICENSE) for full terms.

-To request commercial use: [Your contact info here]
+To request commercial use: laksh2997@gmail.com